 - Plan to attend an accredited Canadian university, college or technical school in the following school year

 Throughout March and April, students submit their Youth Education Awards Application Form to their school counsellor.
 The award applications are received, reviewed and selected by school districts in our trade areas.
+Coast Capital is committed to improving access to post-secondary education for equity-seeking young people in racialized communities, including Indigenous, Black, and People of Colour (IBPOC).
+Therefore, a minimum of 30% of our awards will be directed to IBPOC students.
 Funding is provided directly from Coast Capital.
 Award recipients are notified by their school before June 30 of the school year and receive their funds by the Fall.

 Watch the video to hear from our previous winners.